 For the Hipster Baby: PLAY Greenpoint

 If you open a play space in one of the city’s trendiest neighborhoods, it had better be spectacular.
 And PLAY, located at the intersection of Williamsburg and Greenpoint, across the street from McCarren Park, really delivers.
 In fact, we named it one of the best play spaces in the world.
 The 3,000-square-foot facility has all the ingredients of a kid-approved good time: a sizable tumbling gym for mastering the somersault, a music and arts studio to get creative juices flowing, loud noisemakers that would never see the light of day in your apartment and a locally-made playset with slides (because Brooklyn).
 The play space was revamped in 2019 with even more toys and a bright new mural.
 Separate from the happy chaos is a specially cordoned-off area just for babies that’s all rounded edges, cushiony surfaces, floor-to-ceiling windows and age-appropriate toys and books.
-Drop in for $23/kid ($12 for siblings) or get a bulk pass ($185 for 10) or monthly membership for $140.
+Drop in for $15/kid ($10 for siblings) or get a bulk pass ($120 for 10) or monthly membership for $100.
 Open play is seven days a week, except for days hosting parties and private events.
 PLAY also offers after school classes, enrichment classes, play groups for little ones, holiday camps, movie nights, and special events.
 We recommend calling ahead before heading over.

 33 Nassau Ave.